hertzmann/hertzmann.github.io/_posts/2021-04-19-questons-for-computational-creativity.md

 Yet, I often find myself confused about the goals for the field.
 For example, I was invited to speak at one of the workshops; I told the organizers that I was skeptical about this field, but they said they welcomed a critical perspective.
 In [my talk](https://youtu.be/qX9lLDOLG88?t=409), I asked some of these questions.
 While it was a very nice workshop, I left the workshop not feeling any closer to having any answers.
 (It's too bad the workshop had to be virtual, which makes these discussions much more difficult.)

-Surely the people working in this field have thought about these questions and have answers)–at least in their grant proposals–and I just haven't seen them.
+Surely the people working in this field have thought about these questions and have answers–at least in their grant proposals–and I just haven't seen them.
 In any field, we motivate by some combination of vision, hopefulness, and proofs-of-concept, and maybe I'm just too blinkered to see those things here.